Philippine Law School

 The Philippine Law School (PLS), founded in 1915, is a law school in the Philippines.
-It formerly served as the college of law of National University-Manila.
+It formerly served as the college of law of National University in Manila.

 It has produced lawyers such as Philippine President Carlos P. Garcia, a member of the class of 1923 who placed 8th in the Bar Examinations with a rating of 86.60%.
 President Diosdado Macapagal was also a PLS law student until his sophomore year, later transferring to the University of Santo Tomas.
 The school also produced Senate President Neptali A. Gonzales, and Atty.
 Anacleto R. Mangaser, who holds the third highest official general average in the history of the Bar Examinations (95.85%).